 How do I find out more?

-The Programme was launched with an event at the end of 2019 involving leading experts on Inclusive Leadership from across the Country offering workshops and information that aimed to help organisations develop their own inclusive leadership culture.
-The event also shared more detail the aims of the two Mentoring Pathways available.
+The Programme was launched with an event at the end of 2019 involving leading experts on Inclusive Leadership from across the country offering workshops and information that aimed to help organisations develop their own inclusive leadership culture.
+The event also shared more detail of the aims of the two Mentoring Pathways available.

 - Tel: 0161 604 5893